 Treat yourself to a delicious light meal or snack in the delightful tearoom.

-Located above what was a carriage room the tearoom serves a selection of locally produced hot and cold food including sandwiches, baguettes, cakes, hot and cold beverages.
+Located above what was a carriage room the tearoom serves a selection of locally produced hot and cold food including sandwiches, soup, cakes, hot and cold beverages.

 Perfect refreshment whatever the weather.